odinuv/web/slides/database-tech/slides.md

 <section markdown='1'>
 ## Checkpoint
-- Is it better to set foreign key to `ON DELETE CASCADE` or `ON DELETE SET NULL`?
+- Is it better to set a foreign key to `ON DELETE CASCADE` or `ON DELETE SET NULL`?
-- Can you store date as integer in database?
+- Can you store a date as an integer in the database?
 - Does every table have an index?
-- Is it better to use MySQL or PostgreSQL DB server?
+- Is it better to use the MySQL or PostgreSQL DB server?
 - Why can't you use `MAX()` to obtain id of the last inserted record?
 - Does every hour have 3600 seconds?
-- Why can't you use `text` data type everywhere?
+- Why can't you use the `text` data type everywhere?
 - Can you obtain ID of the last inserted record of a different database user?
 </section>